d12frosted/elpa-mirror/stable-melpa/cmake-font-lock-readme.txt

 By highlighting each argument, CMake scripts becomes much easier to read, and also to write.

-This package is aware of all built-in CMake functions.
+This package is aware of all built-in CMake functions, as provided by CMake 3.22.1.
 In addition, it allows you to add function signatures for your own functions.

 The following is colored: